 These are great messages for all of us.
 And for any day, not just Pink Shirt Day.
 Talk with your child today about being a buddy, not a bully.
 Read a book together.
 Tell a story with 2 stuffies or puppets that have a problem and need to work out a solution.
 Wear something pink and talk about why it’s important.
 Is this a concern for you and your child?

 Why is kindergarten readiness wearing a pink shirt today?
 Because it’s Pink Shirt or Anti-Bullying Day.
-This year, it is just 6 years old and it started when 2 boys got a group of friends to all wear pink shirts in support of a classmate who was teased and bullied about wearing a pink shirt.
-Since then, the idea has spread and has become a day to talk about how bullying can affect kids and what we can do.
+This year, it is just 6 years old and it started when 2 boys got a group of friends to all wear pink shirts in support of a classmate who was teased and bullied about wearing a pink shirt. … Continue reading Kindergarten Readiness Wears a Pink Shirt Today

 Is it Pink Shirt Day in your area today?
 Daycare and preschool is a fact of life for many young kids and some centers will be talking about personal safety and bullying.
 Little children are still sorting out what kinds of behavior are acceptable and sometimes hitting, grabbing away and pushing can happen.
 As parents and … Continue reading Readiness for Kindergarten – Is it Pink Shirt Day?